syncfusion-content/javascript-docs/js/api/ejGrid.md

 // Create grid object.
 var gridObj = $("#Grid").data("ejGrid");
-gridObj.addOnPersist("enableAltRow"); // maintain peristence for on the property given gridObj.hideColumns(["enableAltRow", "enableHeaderHover"]); // maintain persistence for on the array of properties given
+gridObj.addOnPersist("enableAltRow"); // maintain peristence for on the property given gridObj.addOnPersist(["enableAltRow", "enableHeaderHover"]); // maintain persistence for on the array of properties given
 </script>{% endhighlight %}